yuckdevchan/tibernet3/README.md

 This project aims to end Local Network internet censorship at a high level.
 This repository is designed to be easily reproducable and at a low or non-existent price as it is a 'static website' but also uses no javascript.

 I DO NOT CONDONE THIS but another example of where this program is applicable is in a school, workplace or hotel where local network blocking is used either by using 'Trick Domain Name Server(s) or TDNS for short' or any other means.
-Again, I RECOMMEND AGAINST USING MY PROJECT FOR THIS, YOUR FAULT IF YOU GET FIRED.

 Also...
 No Javascript! https://www.infoworld.com/article/2641586/javascript-considered-harmful-.html